 Use post-checkout email workflows that offer incentives like referral codes, coupon codes and cross-sells to the mix.
 Trigger them by purchase or abandonment – they are both checkout actions – and use dynamic content to send highly targeted content based on purchase behavior.
 This procedure takes a while to set up, but is totally worth it, since it is a powerful way to drive up order value.

 3: Get Mobile

 Mobile is the key to email efficacy.
 People overwhelmingly open their emails on mobile, and they complete many purchases there too.
-So whether your client is an international e-commerce giant or a small, local bricks and mortar store looking for a sales bump, the story is the same: mobile, mobile, mobile.
+So whether your client is an international e-commerce giant or a small, local bricks and mortar store looking for a sales bump in addition to local marketing strategy, the story is the same: mobile, mobile, mobile.